emitruc/genoloader/counting_plotting_functions.md

 # GenoLoader — Counting and plotting functions

-This script provides three functions for summarizing and visualizing genetic load from `.gt` files produced by the GenoLoader `write_gt` function.
+This script ```GENOLOADER_counting_plotting_functions.ipynb``` is a Python Jupyter Notebook which contains three functions for summarizing and visualizing genetic load from `.gt` files produced by the GenoLoader `write_gt` function.
 These functions compute per-individual derived allele counts stratified by SnpEff functional effect category, generate strip-plot figures, and estimate the Rxy statistic for comparing mutational load between population pairs.

 ---